ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Method

 To optimize the performance of the student model, we define three distinct loss functions, each corresponding to different aspects of the model.
-First, using pairwise loss to optimize the relative ranking between pairs of documents, ensuring that the more relevant document is ranked higher.
+First, the pairwise loss optimizes the relative ranking between pairs of documents, ensuring that the more relevant document is ranked higher.
 The pairwise loss is defined as:

 where \( \mathbf{s}_i \) and \( \mathbf{s}_j \) represent the predicted relevance scores of documents \( d_i \) and \( d_j \), and \( P \) is the set of document pairs with known relevance relations.